Jayla194/shangri-la-referendum/README.md

 # Shangri-La Referendum 🗳️

 **My Shangri-La Referendum (MSLR)** is a full-stack web-based voting platform developed as part of a final-year university assignment for *Mobile and Web Applications*.
-The system enables eligible citizens to register, authenticate, and participate in public referendums, while providing the Commission with tools to create, manage, and monitor voting activity.

 ---